 \section{Abstract}

-We propose a heralded entanglement generation scheme based on Gaussian sources augmented with photon addition and subtraction operations.
-By combining single-mode squeezing, linear interferometers, and conditional photon-number measurements on ancillary modes, our model probabilistically generates dual-rail encoded Bell, GHZ, and W states.
+We propose a heralded entanglement generation scheme based on Gaussian sources enhanced by photon addition and subtraction operations.
+By combining single-mode squeezing, linear interferometers, and conditional photon-number measurements on ancillary modes, our model can probabilistically generate dual-rail encoded Bell, GHZ, and W states.
 We systematically optimize the squeezing parameters and interferometer settings to maximize both the heralding success probability and the fidelity with the target states.
-Our results show that the inclusion of photon addition and subtraction significantly enhances the non-classicality of the output states, leading to improved generation performance, while maintaining computational efficiency comparable to single-photon source models.
-We further analyze the robustness of the scheme under parameter perturbations, demonstrating stable performance against realistic experimental imperfections.
+Our results show that photon addition and subtraction significantly enhance the non-classicality of the output states and improve generation performance, while maintaining computational efficiency comparable to single-photon source models.
+We further analyze the robustness of the scheme under parameter perturbations and find that its performance remains stable under realistic experimental imperfections.
 This work provides a versatile and experimentally feasible framework for scalable heralded entanglement generation using Gaussian resources with non-Gaussian operations.